MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

 ### Ver 1.2019.617.0
-- automatically sets MinVersion to 1709 when store versioning requirements are turned off in settings
+- Automatically sets MinVersion to 1709 when store versioning requirements are turned off in settings
-- allow new folders to be added under Assets in package editor
+- Allow new folders to be added under Assets in package editor

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).